BesLogic/shared-configs/README.md

 Copy the [ruff.toml skeleton file](/ruff.toml) into the root of your python project or root of your monorepo.\
 (this may change if/when Ruff allows sharing external configs: <https://github.com/astral-sh/ruff/discussions/3363#discussioncomment-8911551> / <https://github.com/astral-sh/ruff/issues/12352>)

+## mypy

+Copy the [mypy.ini](/mypy.ini) into the root of your python project.\
+(this may change if/when mypy allows sharing external configs: <https://github.com/python/mypy/issues/9620>)

+You can remove sections that don't concern you (like pyright infered return types or specific plugins).
+Add any config specific to your project under `Specific to this project`.

 ## PR Autofixes